Grulfen/game_of_life/README.md

 Conways game of life in python 3

-Still under development, code not yet funcioning (at all basicly).
+Still under development, code not yet functioning (at all basicly).
 ####Issues####
 * Visualization (curses)
   + Zooming